ZizoNets/Networking-Labs/README.md

 # Networking-Labs

-Simulated networking labs focused on Cisco technologies, enterprise networking, troubleshooting, and practical network administration.
+Simulated networking projects focused on Cisco technologies, enterprise networking, troubleshooting, and practical network administration.

 I am a Networking student using this repository to **practice, document, and progressively develop my networking skills through hands-on labs**.
 Each laboratory is designed not only to practise configuration, but also to document the topology, addressing plan, configuration process, verification steps, and troubleshooting procedures.